Fukji/Pynus/README.md

 # Pynus
-Pynus is a [python](https://wiki.python.org/moin/BeginnersGuide) program for BINUS students to view unreplied forum threads.
+Pynus is a [python](https://wiki.python.org/moin/BeginnersGuide) program for BINUS students to view unreplied forum threads and to join online class automatically.

 ## Installation
 Pynus uses frameworks called Selenium and Pyderman.
 Use the package manager [pip](https://pip.pypa.io/en/stable/) to install them.